Best SEO CMS Platforms in 2025

 Best for: Intermediate users who want more than WordPress but less complexity than Drupal

 Joomla offers a good mix of flexibility and built-in features.
-While not as user-friendly as other platforms, it comes with SEO customisation tools like editable meta tags, URL rewriting, and sitemaps.
+It is not as user-friendly as some platforms.
+Still, it comes with SEO customisation tools like editable meta tags, URL rewriting, and sitemaps.

 Pros: